vespa-engine/blog/_posts/newsletter/2024-02-05-vespa-newsletter-february-2024.md

 Regexp and fuzzy matching are implemented without index structures, so a good fit for streaming search - performance degradation is relatively smaller!

-Also, fuzzy matching performance for indexed search was also greatly improved last October, see the [announcement](https://blog.vespa.ai/vespa-newsletter-october-2023/).
+As a side note, fuzzy matching performance for indexed search was also greatly improved last October, see the [announcement](https://blog.vespa.ai/vespa-newsletter-october-2023/).